This project page will be updated often to inform on MobileSim news, updates and answers to frequently asked questions.

 MobileSim / Best Practice Medicine contract MobileSim Montana’s first activity was to release a Request for Proposal for a Project Management Entity that would oversee day-to- day operations of the project including hiring and training of instructors, scheduling of training events, marketing and evaluation.
-Pursuant to a thorough response to the RFP, Best Practice Medicine was awarded the PME contract in July.
+Pursuant to a thorough response to the RFP, Best Practice Medicine was awarded the PME contract in July of 2017.

-The MobileSim Montana Board of Directors are currently finalizing the charging procedures for simulation education events.
-A standardize format will be utilized to calculate the actual costs of the event (travel, staff time, truck operations, etc.).
+The MobileSim Montana Board of Directors approved a charging procedure for simulation education events.
+This standardized format is utilized to calculate the actual costs of the event (travel, staff time, truck operations, etc.).
 With the addition of an indirect rate to support future operations and sustainability, an event charge proposal will be provided.

 While the bulk of the Helmsley grant has been utilized to purchase the trucks, manikins and supplies, three years of operations funding was included to help jump start the program.
 Operations are funded